Non-Reed-Solomon Type MDS Codes from Elliptic Curves

 \baselineskip 17pt

 {\bf Abstract}: New families of maximum distance separable (MDS) codes are constructed from elliptic curves by exploiting their group structures.
 In contrast to classical constructions based on divisors supported at a single rational point, the proposed approach employs divisors formed by multiple distinct points constituting a maximal subgroup of the curve.
-The resulting codes achieve parameters approaching the theoretical upper bound $(q + 1 + \lfloor 2\sqrt{q} \rfloor)/2$ and include non Reed-Solomon (RS) MDS codes.
+The resulting codes achieve parameters approaching the theoretical upper bound $(q + 1 + \lfloor 2\sqrt{q} \rfloor)/2$ including MDS codes that are not equivalent to Reed-Solomon (RS) codes.
 The inequivalence of these codes to RS codes is established through an explicit analysis on the rank of the Schur product of their generator matrices.
-These results extend the known parameter range of elliptic MDS codes and provide additional evidence supporting the tightness of existing upper bounds for algebraic geometry MDS codes.
+These results extend the known parameter range of elliptic MDS codes providing further evidence for the tightness of existing upper bounds.